lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 // ...
 ```

 Instead, you want to concentrate all of this conditional logic into an **integration**.
 The **application schema** will be based on the needs of the UI.
-Then, the integration will take care of mapping the raw protocol data directly to that application schema.
+Then, the integration will take care of mapping the raw protocol data directly to that application schema (this is called **"Integration Logic"**).

-Therefore, the frontend will ins
+This simplifies the whole application.
+- Each integration maps the protocols schema to the application schema.
+There is no need use complicated conditional logic because each protocol has its own integration.
+- The UI is separated from integration logic as well.
+This allows UI developers to focus on the application, and not the semantics of the underlying protocols.
+- Instead of adding complexity, you add more integrations.
+Each of which maps to an application schema that is controlled by the needs of the UI (and not based on a poorly generalized abstraction).

+### Advanced version